On network coding for acyclic networks with delays: Proof of Proposition

-To prove claim (3), we first note that, by claim (2), the minimum field size requirement for a feasible solution for ${\cal G}_{ud}$ is not larger than that of ${\cal G}_{inst}.$ Also, by claim (1), any solution for ${\cal G}_{ud}$ from any non-empty ${\cal U}_q$ is feasible for ${\cal G}_{inst},$ which holds for $q=q_{min}$ too.
-This fact along with claim (2) proves claim (3). \end{IEEEproof}
+To prove (C), we first note that, by (B), the minimum field size requirement for a feasible solution for ${\cal G}_{ud}$ is not larger than that of ${\cal G}_{inst}.$ Also, by (A), any solution for ${\cal G}_{ud}$ from any non-empty ${\cal U}_q$ is feasible for ${\cal G}_{inst},$ which holds for $q=q_{min}$ too.
+This fact along with (B) proves (C). \end{IEEEproof}